Decoding CARC 129: Mastering the Critical Relationship Between CPT® 90460 and ICD-10 Z23

 Batch/lot numbers for tracking

-4. Proper Consent Was Obtained
+4. Proper Consent was Obtained

-Signed, dated consent forms
+Signed, dated consent forms in patient record

 Guardian relationship clearly noted